ZJK-code/ZJK-code..github.io/_pages/about.md

 - Reviewer for IEEE Transactions on Vehicular Technology (IEEE TVT).
 - Reviewer for IEEE Access.
 - Reviewer for IEEE International Conference on Industrial Cyber-Physical Systems (ICPS).
+- Reviewer for IEEE International Conference on Artificial Intelligence of Things and Systems (AIoTSys).
 - The 14th IEEE International Conference on Cyber, Physical and Social Computing (CPScom), TPC Member.